Core

 from dsi.core import Terminal

-# Run Example 2 so data.db is not empty and data can then be found here
+# Run 3.schema.py so schema_data.db is not empty

 ## TABLE match - return matching table data